learn-co-curriculum/swift-LocationTrivia-Objects/README.md

  9. Add an `Array` property to `FISLocation` to hold trivia items

  10. Write a method called `topTrivia` that returns the trivia item with the most likes.Assume this method will always return something, even if there are no trivia items for a location. (i.e. a placeholder trivia with placeholder content and zero likes.)

+ ##Hints

+There are some global functions in swift that may be helpful to creating these classes.
+These are:

+* `advance()`
+* `countElements()`

+Additionally, strings work differently in Swift than they do in Objective-C. Consider doing some reading so you understand how they are constructed.